This referencing guide is to be used in conjunction with the Library’s General guide to citing and referencing.

 Author of chapter’s surname, Initials.
 (Year of publication).
 Title of chapter.
 In: Initials of the first editor, Surname of first editor & Initials of the second editor, Surname of the second editor (Eds.), Title of book (pp. xx-xx).
 Publisher.

 Author surname, Initials.
 (Year of publication).
-Title.
-Retrieved from URL.
+Title (xx ed. if not the first).
+Publisher.
+URL.

 Name of government departments.
 (Date of publication).
 Title of report.
 Publisher [If different from the group author].